uabrc/uabrc.github.io/docs/data_management/lts/lts_cores.md

 Due to data sensitivity, we advise against storing data from different groups in the same bucket.
 Managing permissions for a bucket where many groups can only access specific portions of a bucket is cumbersome and prone to error.
 Instead, separate [policy files](policies.md) should be kept for each bucket specifying which researchers from each lab or group should be able to access the stored data.
 These policy files can be kept in a single location owned by the core for future modification.
 This also facilitates future transfer of bucket ownership from the core to the lab or group to whom the data belongs after data collection or analysis is complete.

-## Transfering From Local Machines to LTS
+## Transferring From Local Machines to LTS

 The details concerning data transfer from core instruments and analysis machines can differ drastically across cores.
 For cores where all data are transferred from a single machine or server to LTS, a single installation of Globus Connect Personal or [Globus Connect Server](https://www.globus.org/globus-connect-server) would be satisfactory for uploading data to LTS.